zapnap/resque_mailer/README.md

 By default, the arguments you pass to your mailer are passed as-is to Resque.
 This means you cannot pass things like database-backed objects.
-If you'd like to write your own serializer to do enable such things, simply write a class that implements the class methods `self.serialize(*args)` and `self.deserialize(data)` and set `Resque::Mailer.argument_serializer = YourSerializerClass` in your resque_mailer initializer.
+If you'd like to write your own serializer to enable such things, simply write a class that implements the class methods `self.serialize(*args)` and `self.deserialize(data)` and set `Resque::Mailer.argument_serializer = YourSerializerClass` in your resque_mailer initializer.